 Thank you for reading my biography!
 I’m not currently accepting new private students.
 However, I invite you and your child (7 years or younger) to join me for Music for Young Children keyboard classes, which run from September to June each year.

 The MYC Sunrise pre-keyboard program for 3-and 4-year olds runs in three 8-week blocks starting in late September.
 Sunrise is the perfect introduction to music lessons for your 3-or 4-year old.
 We do lots of singing, movement and rhythm instruments like Music Pups.
 In addition, our Bear friends introduce aural and visual patterns and basic music concepts in an age-appropriate manner.
 Visit www.myc.com/teacher/joanne-peterson for more information about the Sunrise program.
 The next level 1 class takes place Saturday mornings from 11 am to noon from Sept 26 to Dec 5 (no classes Thanksgiving and Remembrance Day week-ends).

 I’ve been teaching music lessons in Stony Plain since 1997.
 I started teaching private piano lessons in 1989.
-Twelve years ago, I also started teaching parent-child small group classes through Music for Young Children.
+Fifteen years ago, I also started teaching parent-child small group classes through Music for Young Children.
 I have my grade 10 piano certificate from the Royal Conservatory and my grade 9 singing certificate from Conservatory Canada.
 I’ve also taken jazz piano courses at Grant MacEwan College.
 Continuing education is important to me.
 I enjoy teaching all styles of music.
 I think it’s important for students to work together so I always feature duets, trios or larger ensembles as part of my studio curriculum.
 I really try to understand the learning styles of my students, both to help them learn efficiently and also to stretch them into exploring their non-dominant modes.

 I love performing and encourage all my students to take advantage of performance opportunities, such as Christmas and year-end concerts and the annual Parkland Music Festival each spring.